-There are a variety of federally listed Threatened and Endangered species which are known or believed to occur in the project area or immediately adjacent to it.
-They include Mussels (Alabama heelsplitter, fat pocketbook, Louisiana pearlshell, orangefoot pimpleback, pink mucket, rabbitsfoot, scaleshell), Plants (Decurrent false aster, Geocarpon minimum, pondberry), birds (brown pelican, interior least tern, ivory-billed woodpecker, piping plover, red-cockaded woodpecker, Sprague's pipit), mammals (Indiana bat,
+There are a variety of Federally listed

+Threatened and Endangered species which

+are known or believed to occur in the

+project area or immediately adjacent to it.

+They include mussels (Alabama

+heelsplitter, fat pocketbook, Louisiana

+pearlshell, orangefoot pimpleback, pink

+mucket, rabbitsfoot, scaleshell), plants

+(Decurrent false aster, Geocarpon

+minimum, pondberry), birds (brown

+pelican, interior least tern, ivory-billed

+woodpecker, piping plover, red-cockaded

+woodpecker, Sprague's pipit), mammals

-Louisiana black bear), and fish (pallid sturgeon, relict darter).
+(Indiana bat, Louisiana black bear), and fish (pallid sturgeon, relict darter).
 The USFWS has prepared Recovery Plans which detail the life history, habitat needs, threats and status for all of these species.
-The National Marine Fisheries Service also manages several listed marine species which occur just outside the study area (West Indian manatee, leatherback sea turtle, Kemp's Ridley sea turtle, hawksbill sea turtle, green sea turtle, gulf sturgeon).
-Individual specimens of these species occasionally enter the project area (e.g. a manatee made it to Memphis, TN in 2006) but they are managed as marine species.
+The National Marine Fisheries Service also manages listed marine species which occur just outside the study area (West Indian manatee, leatherback sea turtle, Kemp's Ridley sea turtle, hawksbill sea turtle, green sea turtle, gulf sturgeon).
+Individuals occasionally enter the river (in 2006 a manatee made it to Memphis) but they are managed as marine species.

-Fish and Wildlife Managers use aquatic, climatic, hydrologic, terrestrial, and water quality information to manage populations.
+Fish and wildlife managers use aquatic, climatic, hydrologic, terrestrial, and water quality information to manage populations.
 They also coordinate with flood risk managers, navigation managers and others to insure their projects do not impact threatened or endangered species.
 Many of the fish and mussels in the river depend on the connected habitat in the tributaries for spawning, rearing, and other life stages.
 Managers need more information on the habitat quality in these tributaries.